Efficient estimation of the target population average treatment effect from multi-source data: Identifiability under CATE transportability

-The data source comprises a collection of \(m\) clinical trials, each of which is labeled by a discrete variable \(S\in\{1,2,\dots,m\}\).
-To any participant in a source trial, a binary treatment \(A\in\{0,1\}\) is administered randomly, and the outcome \(Y\) is recorded at the end of study.
-For the time being, we assume the outcome is real-valued.
-Additionally, in all source trials a common set of baseline covariates \(X\) is measured, which are the relevant variables for transportability.
-The total number of subjects from the source trials is denoted by \(n_{0}= \sum_{s=1}^{m}n_{0s}\).
-Within the source trial \(s\), the observed data is a probability sample of the tuple \((Y_{i},A_{i},X_{i})\) for \(i=\sum_{k=0}^{s-1}n_{0k}+1,\sum_{k=0}^{s-1}n_{0k}+2,\dots,\sum_{k=0}^{s}n_{0k}\) where \(n_{00}=0\).
-For the target population, a probability sample of the covariates \(X_{i}\) is collected for \(i=n_{0}+1,n_{0}+2,\dots,n_{0}+n_{1}\).
-The total sample size combining the source and the target population is \(n= n_{0}+n_{1}\).
-We further introduce a binary indicator \(G\) for whether a data point belongs to the source trial, in which case \(G\) is zero, or the target population, where \(G\) is one.
+The source data originates from a collection of \(m\) studies labelled by a discrete variable \(D\in[m]\), where \([m]\) is a shorthand for the index set \(\{1,\dots,m\}\).
+Participants in every source study receive a binary treatment \(A\in\{0,1\}\), and their outcome \(Y\) is recorded at the end of the study.
+We assume that the outcome is real-valued.
+Additionally, all source studies measure a common set of baseline covariates \(X\) containing the relevant variables for transportability.
+Within source study \(d\), the observed data is \(n_{0d}\) independent and identically distributed (i.i.d.) copies of the tuple \((Y,A,X)\).
+From the target population, an i.i.d. sample of the covariates \(X\) of size \(n_1\) is collected.
+The total sample size is thus \(n= \sum_{d\in[m]}n_{0d}+n_{1}\).
+We further introduce a binary indicator \(G\) for whether an observation belongs to one of the source studies, in which case it is \(0\), or the target population, in which case it is \(1\).

-The sample sizes of the source trials \(n_{0s}\) often cannot be controlled by researchers working on HTA, as they reflect the practical data collection decisions in the respective clinical trial, e.g. minimum sample size determined from power calculations.
-Although the actual sampling of the data is specific to the study population, it is helpful to view the complete sample \((Y_{i},A_{i},X_{i},S_{i},G_{i})\), \(i=1,2,\dots,n\), as independent and identically distributed copies of \((Y,A,X,S,G)\).
-We make the following assumption on the sample sizes throughout the paper.
-There exist fixed values \(\alpha_{0s},\alpha\) such that the proportions \(n_{0s}/n\to \alpha_{0s}\) for \(s=1,2,\dots,m\) and \(n_{1}/n\to \alpha\) when \(n\to\infty\).
+The sample sizes of the source studies usually cannot be controlled by meta-analysts, as they reflect the practical data collection decisions in the respective studies.
+A common example in randomized clinical trials is the minimum sample size determined from power calculations.
+Although the actual sampling of data is specific to the study population, it is helpful to view the complete sample as an i.i.d. sample from some joint distribution over the observed data \(O=\{(1-G)Y,(1-G)A,X,(1-G)D,G\}\).
+We make the following assumption on the sample sizes throughout. \begin{assumption}[Sampling proportions] There exist fixed values \(\alpha_{0d}\in(0,1)\) such that the proportions \(n_{0d}/n\to \alpha_{0d}\) for \(d\in[m]\) and \(n_{1}/n\to \alpha\) when \(n\to\infty\). \end{assumption}